Parents of Prospective Students

 No one can – or should – promise you that your child will have a job waiting for them once they graduate.
 (Well, unless you own the company…) But if they enjoy meeting new people, going new places, and learning new things – AND they’re willing to work – we’ve got some real success stories we’d love to tell you about!

 As for #3 above.
 Can’t help you there.
-We can promise that if Tommy or Sheila or Lauren or Jose come to the Department of Journalism, Public Relations & New Media and work with us, we’ll give it our best shot to see that it doesn’t happen!
+We can promise that if your son or daughter comes to the Department of Journalism, Public Relations & New Media and work with us, we’ll give it our best shot to see that it doesn’t happen!
 (Except on holidays, of course.
 You want them to come home on the holidays.)

 Please give us a call or email.
 The link to our contact information is above.